-The referring physician completes the Nova Scotia RSV Prophylaxis Request Form 2020-2021.
-This form requires that the referring physician indicate that the parent/guardian was informed and consented to their child’s demographic information being shared with AbbVie Corporation in Montreal (AbbVie) for the purpose of ordering “product” (ie. palivizumab prophylaxis ), and that the health condition that puts the child at high risk for complicated RSV be indicated (check box).
-AbbVie shares the demographic information with the Nova Scotia Department of Health and Wellness for the purposes of monitoring costs/utilization of palivizumab.
+The referring physician completes the Nova Scotia RSV Prophylaxis Request Form 2022-2023.
+This form requires that the referring physician indicate that the parent/guardian was informed and consented to their child’s demographic information being shared with AstraZeneca Canada Inc. in Mississauga (AstraZeneca) for the purpose of ordering “product” (ie. palivizumab prophylaxis ), and that the health condition that puts the child at high risk for complicated RSV be indicated (check box).
+AstraZeneca shares the demographic information with IWK Health for the purposes of monitoring costs/utilization of palivizumab.
 The Provincial Palivizumab Working Group conducts this review yearly prior to establishing provincial prophylaxis guidelines.
 Nova Scotia also contributes to the national body of evidence/knowledge/practice regarding RSV prophylaxis by sharing aggregate data.
 Although direct identifiers are not shared, the Nova Scotia Personal Health Information Act requires consent for release of any personal health information, including demographics.

 Palivizumab funding will be limited to 5 doses per season as outlined in Table 1.
-The initial dose should be given between December 1st and January 6th and every 4 weeks to a maximum of 5 doses.
-The defined Nova Scotia RSV season is January to May (ie the higher risk season when the annual RSV outbreak occurs).
+The RSV season has been noted to be different during the COVID-19 pandemic, with many areas seeing an earlier and more widespread local outbreak.
+RSV has arrived earlier in Nova Scotia as well, so the program will begin in the coming weeks (November) rather than waiting until December 6, the previously determined date.
+The initial dose should be given in November and every 4 weeks to a maximum of 5 doses.
+The defined Nova Scotia RSV season typically in the past has been January to May (ie the higher risk season when the annual RSV outbreak occurs).
 Nova Scotia epidemiology experts will continue to monitor this defined season.
 Table 1 outlines the number of doses required dependent on the date of request for palivizumab.

 |Request Date||Number of Doses|

-Requests that require medical consultation ("cardiac indications" and "other" children considered at high risk for complicated RSV") will be faxed to the IWK Health Centre Utilization Monitoring Program (IWKUMP) by AbbVie.
-The IWKUMP will refer these requests for consultation to the appropriate clinical specialists at the IWK Health Centre and once approved will request dispensing of palivizumab by AbbVie.Share
+Requests that require medical consultation ("cardiac indications" and "other" children considered at high risk for complicated RSV") will be faxed to the IWK Health Centre Utilization Monitoring Program (IWKUMP) by AstraZeneca.
+The IWKUMP will refer these requests for consultation to the appropriate clinical specialists at IWK Health and once approved will request dispensing of palivizumab by AstraZeneca.Share